Guide to Electrical Cable Types: Romex, MC, THHN & More

 Sizing wire is not just about matching the breaker.
 You must consult a conductor sizing chart or the NEC ampacity table.
 Several factors can reduce a wire’s safe current-carrying capacity, requiring you to use a larger gauge wire copper wire.

-- Conductor Derating Factors: These must be applied when you have more than three current-carrying conductors in a raceway or cable, or when the ambient temperature is above 86°F (30°C).
+- Conductor Derating Factors: These must be applied when you have more than three current-carrying conductors in a raceway or cable, or when the ambient temperature is above 86°F (30°C), per NEC ampacity correction and adjustment rules.

 - Conduit Fill Calculations: The NEC limits the percentage of a conduit that can be filled with wires to prevent heat buildup and allow for easier pulls.

-- Large Conductors: For services and feeders, you’ll work with large conductors like 2/0 copper wire (or 2 0 copper wire) and 3/0 copper wire (or 3 0 copper wire).
-Handling this heavy wire copper wire requires specialized tools and techniques.
+- Large Conductors: For services and feeders, you’ll work with large conductors like 2/0 copper wire and 3/0 copper wire.
+Handling these heavier conductors requires specialized tools and techniques.
 You’ll also encounter sizes like 12 3 wire and 10/4 wire for specific multi-wire circuits.

 - Wire Color Code: Adhering to the standard wire color code is essential for safety and troubleshooting.
-The color of a neutral wire is white or gray, the neutral conductor is the grounded conductor.
-Ground is green or bare.
-Hot conductors can be black, red, blue, etc. An open neutral wiring condition can be dangerous.
+The color of a neutral wire is white or gray, the equipment ground is green, green with yellow stripe, or bare copper, and hot conductors are typically black, red, blue, etc. An open neutral wiring condition can be dangerous.
 While the US has its standards, be aware that the international colour wiring code can differ.

 Step-by-Step Voltage Drop Calculation

 A long wire run can result in a voltage drop that affects equipment performance.
-The NEC recommends a maximum 3% drop for branch circuits.
+The NEC provides recommended limits (a common recommendation is a maximum 3% drop for a branch circuit alone).
 Here’s a basic voltage drop calculation for a single-phase circuit:

 - Formula: VD = (2 x K x I x L) / CM